 But I do think it will greatly affect your progress and motivation.

 So here are things to look for as you choose where to put your efforts.

 - Consider what will have the biggest impact.
 We get so used to living around our clutter, that we forget we’re doing it.
 Take a step back and think about what would make your daily life easier.
 It could be having a clean, decluttered car that you’re not embarrassed for people to get into.
 Or an empty kitchen counter where you can make dinner without first clearing a space.
 Or removing the pile of shoes in your entryway that you need to walk around every day.

 - Pick a small, defined space.
 Remember what we discussed about starting small?
-For example, say you want to start with your bedroom.
+For example, say you want to know how to declutter your room.
 Well maybe you’ll begin with your dresser.
-And you’re going to declutter the flat surface first, then work on drawer by drawer.
-Keep working one small area at a time.
+And you’re going to work on the flat surface first, then work on drawer by drawer.
+Keep going, one small area at a time.